10 Tips to Stay Out of Debt

 The easiest way to stay on a budget is to spend less.
 Here are 10 common (and not so common) sense tricks, tips, and techniques for saving money:

-- Does a new snowblower work better than an last-year's model?
+Does a new snowblower work better than an last-year's model?
 Can anyone aside from the judges on "Project Runway" tell if that dress is from this season or last?
-The close-out aisles and bargain bins are your friends.
+Make close-out aisles and bargain bins your friends.

 For your monthly bills, be sure that you do not miss a payment.
 One late payment can lower your credit score.
 Use online bill pay or email reminders if necessary.
 Also, pay down credit card debt first.
 Credit card debt is often the most expensive debt, in terms of the interest rate you are charged.
 It can become unmanageable, if you are only paying the minimum amount, especially if you continue to use the cards.